Head-of-Household Middle Initial

 - Do not enter a period after the middle initial.

 - Special instructions for foster care children: Enter the child's middle initial.
-If there is more than one foster care child in the family receiving services, enter the middle initial of the oldest child receiving CDD-subsidized child care service.
-The first name, last name, and middle initial of the oldest child receiving CDD-subsidized child development services must be the same as the Head-of-Household First Name, last name, and middle initial.
+If there is more than one foster care child in the family receiving services, enter the middle initial of the oldest child receiving EESD-subsidized child care services from your agency.
+The first name, last name, and middle initial of the oldest child receiving EESD-subsidized child development services must be the same as the Head-of-Household First Name, last name, and middle initial.

 Error Messages and Solutions